orginux/orginux.github.io/content/posts/compare-two-tables.md

 The files are the same, but `stores_2.csv` has one row less than `stores.csv`.

 ## Compare Two CSV Files
-As always, we will use `clickhouse-local` for this kind of operations.
+As always, we will use `clickhouse-local` for this kind of operation.

+### Number of Rows
 First, let's check the number of rows in each file:
 ```sql
 WITH